semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 -   [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/): installs and updates dependencies for Node.js in multiple places with a single command.
 -   [ultra-runner](https://github.com/folke/ultra-runner): scripts for JavaScripts monorepo management.
 Plugs in with Yarn, pnpm, and Lerna.
 Supports parallel building.
 -   [Monorepo builder](https://github.com/Symplify/MonorepoBuilder): installs and updates packages across PHP monorepos.

-**Scaling Up Repositories**
+-   [NPM](https://docs.npmjs.com): since version 7, has [support for workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) support.

+### 1.7.1 Scaling Up Repositories

 Source control is another pain point for monorepos.
 These tools help you scale up repositories:

 -   [Virtual Filesystem for Git](https://vfsforgit.org/) (VFS): adds streaming support for Git.
 VFS downloads objects from Git repositories as needed.
 This project was originally created to manage the Windows codebase (which is the largest Git repository).
 Works only in Windows, but MacOS support has been announced.
 -   [Large File Storage](https://git-lfs.github.com/): an open-source extension for Git that adds better support for large files.
 Once installed, you can track any type of file and seamlessly upload them into cloud storage, freeing up your repository and making pushing and pulling much faster.
 -   [Mercurial](https://www.mercurial-scm.org/): an alternative to Git, Mercurial is a distributed version control tool that focuses on speed.
 Facebook uses Mercurial and has contributed many [speed-enhancing patches](https://engineering.fb.com/2014/01/07/core-data/scaling-mercurial-at-facebook/) over the years.
--   [Git CODEOWNERS](https://help.github.com/articles/about-codeowners/): lets you define which team owns subdirectories in the repository.
+-   [GitHub CODEOWNERS](https://help.github.com/articles/about-codeowners/): lets you define which team owns subdirectories in the repository.
 Code owners are automatically requested to review when someone opens a pull request or pushes into a protected branch.
 This feature is supported by GitHub and GitLab.

-**Best Practices for Monorepo Management**
+### 1.7.2 Best Practices for Monorepo Management

 Based on the collection of monorepo stories, we can define a minimum set of best practices: